Best Practices for Email Deliverability

 • Use double opt-in, if possible.

-• If not, use a single opt-in with captch at the signup point to avoid bot signups.
+• If not, use a single opt-in with a captcha at the signup point to avoid bot signups.

 • Do not send marketing/promotions to users if they have not explicitly signed up.

-• Ensure email send frequency is proportional to end user’s engagement levels.
+• Align email frequency with user engagement levels.

 • Send less frequently to less engaged users.